Lar Gand: Mon-El

 The Halk Kar plot was reused in Superboy #89 (June 1961), in a story set during Superman's career as Superboy.
 The character's name was changed to Lar Gand, his homeworld was changed to Daxam, and he was made younger to roughly match Superboy's age.
 Unlike Halk Kar, Gand sustains amnesia after landing on Earth, with Superboy assuming that he is his brother and giving him the Kryptonian name Mon-El.

-After accidentally exposing Gand to lead, which is fatal to him and other Daxamites, Superboy transports him to the Phantom Zone to save his life.
+Mon-El is shown to be immune to kryptonite, which is radioactively poisonous to all Kryptonians.
+Believing that Mon-El has been deceiving him, Superboy tries to trick him with a fake kryptonite meteor made of lead, which turns out to be Mon-El's weakness.
+Furthermore, exposure to lead is irreversibly fatal to Daxamites, which Mon-El explains, having regained his memory.
+Guilt-ridden over inadvertently poisoning him, Superboy saves his life by sending him to the Phantom Zone, where he would be able to observe events in the outside world, but as a phantom would not age and his lead poisoning would not progress.

-This provided for a means to use the character in contemporary stories set in the 30th century with the Legion of Super-Heroes.
-In these stories, Legion members Saturn Girl and Brainiac 5 create an antidote to Mon-El's lead poisoning, allowing him to be released from the Phantom Zone and join the Legion.
+In the 30th century, Legion of Super-Heroes member Saturn Girl creates a temporary antidote to Mon-El's lead poisoning, allowing him to be released from the Phantom Zone for brief periods of time.
+In this capacity, he is considered an honorary Legionnaire.
+Brainiac 5 later creates a long-term antidote (which still requires periodic ingestion), and he becomes a full member.
+Mon-El is depicted one of the Legion's three most-powerful members along with Superboy and Ultra Boy, and serves two terms as leader.
+After a long romantic relationship, he and fellow Legionnaire Shadow Lass marry.

-Mon-El is killed by the Time Trapper during the Magic Wars.
-The Time Trapper later revives Mon-El, who kills him and alters the timeline in the process.
-The Time Trapper identity is taken by Glorith, his former assistant.
+Mon-El is injured and dependent on life-support equipment during a battle with the Time Trapper, eventually dying from his injuries.
+The Time Trapper later revives Mon-El, hoping to use his body to preserve himself, but Mon-El kills him to prevent the Trapper from further manipulating events throughout history.
+The Trapper's role and powers are usurped by his underling Glorith.

 Valor

-In the "Glorithverse", Lar Gand replaces Superboy as the inspiration for the Legion.
+In the new "Glorithverse" reality, Lar Gand replaced Superboy as the Legion's inspiration, as Clark Kent's time as Superboy was written out of continuity.
 In the 20th century, Gand stopped the Dominators' planned invasion of Earth and freed thousands of humans who were experimented on by the Dominators and given metahuman powers.
-These metahumans went on to colonize many of the worlds that would join the United Planets.
-Gand is later placed in the Phantom Zone by Glorith, to be rescued by the Legion in the 30th century.
+These humans went on to colonize many of the worlds that would join the United Planets.
+Gand was later placed in the Phantom Zone by Glorith to be rescued by the Legion in the 30th century.

 After being freed, Gand briefly joins L.E.G.I.O.N., where Vril Dox cures his lead poisoning.
-He also received a self-titled series where he explored the universe alongside the artificial intelligence Babbage.
+He plays a significant part in the Eclipso: The Darkness Within crossover, in which Superman gives him the name "Valor".
+Valor received a self-titled solo series that lasted for 23 issues, centering on his exploits traveling across the universe with the artificial intelligence Babbage.

-Glorith later alters the timeline, resurrecting the original Time Trapper and killing Lar Gand.
-She then summons a duplicate Valor to take Gand's place in an attempt to repair her damage to the timeline.